MarySeeley/cs260Fall2023/README.md

 - **MongoDB Atlas database created:** Done
 - **Endpoints for data:** Endpoints now process the data and send it to Mongo.
 - **Stored data in MongoDB:** Done

+### Login Deliverable
+For this deliverable, I combined the groups created with the user who created them.
+- **User Validation:** Creates a new user in the database and can be logged in again.
+- **Existing User:** The user can log back in and the user's groups are stored with the user.
+- **Use MongoDB to store credentials:** The MongoDB holds all information on users and their groups.
+- **Restricts Functionality:** You need to be logged in to form a group.